 Everest Cooler Review

 This is a listing of all Everest Coolers for sale that have been reviewed and we also list what we think are the best Everest Coolers with our internal ranking system.
-Everest is actually known more for their conventional backpacks, totes, etc. than they are coolers.
-A vast majority of their products aren’t insulated or intended to store cool items, so at this point in time, the only review we can do is on their cooler lunch bag.
+Everest is known more for their conventional backpacks, totes, etc. than they are for coolers.
+A vast majority of their products aren’t insulated or intended to store cool items, so at this point, the only review we can do is on their cooler lunch bag.

 Simple in Its Approach

 Everest’s approach when it comes to coolers is a very straightforward one.
 They like to keep things simple and hope that their quality does the talking.
 They don’t try to wow the user with tons of fancy gadgets and features.
-They believe that their intention is to make a well-performing cooler above all else.
+They believe that they intend to make a well-performing cooler above all else.